A Popular Marketing Tactic Crosses the Fair Housing Line.

 How do we prevent housing discrimination in new listings?

 The solution to preventing housing discrimination in new listings is to remove the exclusivity that the Coming Soon tactic creates.
 To accomplish Fair Housing goals, all qualified buyers should have access to all listings.
 To address these issues some real estate associations, including the Midland Board of REALTORS®, have implemented a Coming Soon status in the MLS.
 Coming Soon listings in the MLS have full distribution to portals such as Zillow and visibility to all buyers and agents.
 Use of this method removes the exclusivity.
 This methodology is the appropriate manner to market a property as Coming Soon.
-This method however isn’t being used by listing agents and the housing discrimination continues.

 What to do if you feel you have been discriminated against with Coming Soon.